 In the Groundwork of the Metaphysics of Morals, Immanuel Kant attempts to provide a foundation for morality that is completely divorced from the consequences of our actions.
 Instead, Kant argues that the moral worth of an action comes solely from the agent's intention in carrying out that action.
-Kant uses the idea of a "maxim" (which has the form of "Do M for the sake of E") to formalize the idea of a person's intention in acting as they do.
-In particular, Kant holds that the morally right maxims are those that involve acting from a sense of duty, and acting so is embodied by the "good will".
-In this reading, Kant's strategy is to use our commonsense intuitions about duty to discover why acting for the sake of duty (as opposed to mere conformity with duty) has its moral value.
+In particular, Kant holds that acting from a sense of duty is the morally right intension; that is, acting from a sense of duty is the intension of what Kant calls a "good will".
+In this excerpt from the Groundwork, Kant's strategy is to use our commonsense intuitions about duty to discover why acting for the sake of duty has its moral value.
+The case study from Joanne Ciulla provides an opportunity to apply Kant's application of his theory to lying.